-- 1. 73 to 80 academic quarter hours in the Common Courses listed on pages 22, 23, plus 6 quarter hours of physical activity. - 2.
-The 48 quarter hours in the major listed below. - 3.
-One minor of 24 quarter hours outside the Division of the Social Studies. - 4.
-28 to 35 quarter hours of free electives to complete the 180 quarter hours of academic credit required for graduation.
+1. 73 to 80 academic quarter hours in the Common Courses listed on page 23, plus 6 quarter hours of physical education activity courses.

+3. One minor of 24 quarter hours outside the Division of the Social Studies.

+4. 28 to 35 quarter hours of free electives to complete the 180 quarter hours of academic credit required for graduation.